hoijui/mle/benches/benchmark/markdown/anchor_links_2.md

 # 2nd Auto-anchor

 NOTE All links in this file are *supposed to be* broken!
-It is mainly done through the use of the inexistend '1st-' part, and leaving out the existing '2nd-' part.
+It is mainly done through the use of the inexistent '1st-' part, and leaving out the existing '2nd-' part.

 Some text here.